 - Solder strength testing in circuit boards

-Specialised use of lab ovens are carried out in biological, forensic and environmental labs.
+Specialised use of laboratory ovens are carried out in biological, forensic and environmental labs.
 The natural sciences utilise laboratory ovens to advance the pace of research in the following ways:

 - Forensic labs use specially configured vacuum ovens as fingerprint development chambers

 - Biological laboratories employ gravity convection ovens for removal of microbiological contaminants in labware and vacuum ovens for adhering substrates to the surface of filters and other media

 - Environmental laboratories often use laboratory drying ovens for the drying of specimens, weighing the samples before and after drying, to determine the moisture content of the sample

 Use Of Oven In Laboratory

 The use of an oven in the laboratory include the following functions, depending on the process required for the application.

 The process of annealing involves the heating and then slow cooling of materials such as glass or steel, in order to reduce internal stresses and increase ductility.
 A high temperature oven is used in this process, often in the application of metallurgy, medical device manufacturing and material science industries.
 The annealed materials can be cut and shaped more readily to be used in the production of items such as syringes and catheters.

 Curing involves the hardening of a chemical composition of a substance through the combination of drying and baking.
 This process is often used for the manufacturing of epoxies, glues, plastics and rubber in polymer research, nanotechnology and semiconductor industries.